UofSC-Columbia Students Must Have Health Insurance

 *Proof of Health Insurance applies to: Undergraduates taking six hours or more and paying the student health fee, graduate students taking six hours or more, graduate students with assistantships, UofSC School of Medicine students enrolled in 1 or more hours and all international students.

-- Student Health Insurance Plan is the ONLY in-network plan at University Health Services.
+- Student Health Insurance Plan is the ONLY in-network plan at Student Health Services.
 If you waived the plan, some services may incur out-of-network costs.

 - Most individuals and families need to waive Student Health Insurance Plan once per academic year